 My research focuses on medical visualization and data analysis: The goal is to make use of all available data to guide reasoning and understanding of the information that is contained inside the data.

 biophysical modelling of EEG and MEG | computational modelling of neural networks | reconstruction of fiber connections with diffusion MRI, diffusion tractography, connectivity-based parcellation

-Our group is engaged in the development of magnetic resonance imaging (MRI) methods including RF hardware to study the anatomy of the brain, its metabolism, and its activity.
+Our group is engaged in the development of methods for magnetic resonance imaging (MRI) and spectroscopy (MRS) including pulse sequences, RF hardware and image processing.

 My research is aimed at investigating longitudinal effects of treatment onto brain function and connectivity in neurodegenerative disease.

 We are interested in understanding functional implications of large-scale spatio-temporal neuronal complexity in the human brain.